Executive Committee and Board of Directors

 He is a graduate of The State University of New York at Buffalo and received his specialty training in Philadelphia at the University of Pennsylvania and in Boston at the Beth Israel-Deaconess Hospital.
 He served as a Dental Officer in the US Army.

 Mort is the former Chief of Periodontics at the University of California San Francisco Medical Center at Mount Zion.
 He is past president of the American Academy of the History of Dentistry, former chair of the Achenbach Graphic Arts Council of the Fine Arts Museums of San Francisco, and served as president of The Society of Medical Friends of Wine.

 He is a collector of fine art, primarily works on paper.
 His exhibition of prints and drawings devoted to depictions of dental practice, “Open Wide, 500 Years of Dentistry in Art “, ran for over a year in 2018-19 at the UCSF Medical Library.
 The dental collection has also been featured at other venues nationally.

 Mort has traveled extensively and is particularly entranced by the art of Japan and France.

 His son Michael, his wife Lily, and their three children live in Tiburon.
 Mort’s daughter Susie is an award-winning documentary filmmaker who lives in Boston.

-Richard Geist, MD, FACS
+Richard Geist, MD, FACS -Past President